A good deal, you’ll have: Get the Lego lightsaber for free with the AT-AT set

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Lego Black Friday deals 2021: This Star Wars AT-AT set also includes a free Luke Skywalker lightsaber
+Lego Cyber Monday deals 2021: Get a free Luke Skywalker lightsaber with this Star Wars AT-AT set

 Lightsabers at the ready – you may need to fight for this one